Safe, Secure & Reliable Energy

 These elements, when integrated with industry standards, regulatory compliance and Best Management Practices (BMPs), form the foundation of strong safety and security performance.

-The LNG shipping employs a safety-first culture.
+The LNG shipping industry employs a safety-first culture.
 Since the very first shipments of LNG in 1959, more than 75,000 cargoes have been safely delivered all around the world.

 Much of this safety performance and reliability can be attributed to strict standards for vessel design and construction along with state-of-the-art equipment.
 There are two primary types of non-pressurized containment designs used on LNG ships – geometric membrane and Moss-type spherical.
 With a gap of at least two meters between the outer vessel hull and cargo containment tanks, the LNG cargo is well protected for long-distance transport to market.